 During the day, the softly upholstered furniture, richly colored linens, modern-exotic lighting, and casual seating coax patrons to relax, share, and open up — even with strangers.
 But on weekend nights, this bar turns into a crowded, sweaty dance club, with plenty of bumping and grinding.
 The drinks are neither low-brow nor high-brow; they exist to lubricate social interaction, not dominate it.
 On Tuesdays, comedians of various stripes test their mettle before accommodating, though nonetheless real crowds.
 You'd never know — or maybe you would — from the blank street sign out front, featuring only a glowing neon cocktail glass: This place is the real deal.

-Lounge 3411 transmits some Uptown flavor to the lower hills, with a mix of DJs, comedy nights, and local bands.
+Lounge 3411 transmits some Uptown flavor to the lower hills, with a mix of DJs, taco Tuesdays, and local bands.
 There's also a sizable stripper-pole-equipped dance floor.

 This intimate venue books national and local bands and comedians: Acts like Mos Def, Dave Chappelle, Ra Ra Riot, Kid Sister, and Elephant Man have performed on The New Parish’s small stage since it opened in January 2010.
 The club has a balcony, exposed brick walls, a back patio, and barbecue served for late-night munchies.